Economy of Turkmenistan: Mechanization of agriculture

 Since independence, the Turkmenistan government has spent considerable sums on imported agricultural tractors, harvesters, and implements.
 In 2012, around 7,000 tractors, 5,000 cotton cultivators, 2,200 seeders, and other machines, mainly procured from Belarus and the United States, were used.

 John Deere and Case IH each began selling farm machinery in Turkmenistan in 1994.
 Claas combines were first used for grain harvesting in Turkmenistan in 2011.
 Belarus tractors, in use since Soviet times, continue to be popular due to competitive pricing and deep familiarity with the product line.
 Turkmenistan also buys cotton harvesters from Uzbekistan.

 Between 2017 and 2020 Claas delivered 1,000 Tucano 420 grain combines, 800 Axion 850 plowing tractors, and 1,550 Axos 340 tractors.
 In the 2017 and 2018 crop years John Deere delivered 440 Model 9970 cotton harvesters, and between 2019 and 2020 another 600.

-Trade
+Trade and investment

-The following table presents the value of Turkmenistan's exports and imports in millions of US dollars, by year, from 2015 through 2019.